rareyn84/Node-Express-Example/README.md

 ##(index.js)

-####13.
+####14.
+Require Controllers
 Pull in the code that we're going to be adding to the users_controller
 ```javascript
 var mainCtrl = require('./controllers/users_controller');
 ```

-####14.
+####15.
+Tell express to listen to a port
 Tell express to listen to a port -- also tell express what port to send response on.
 Common ports used for local dev servers are 3000 and 8080
 ```javascript
 var port = 3000;
 app.listen(port, function(){